Frequently Asked Questions

 Q. What is the application review and notification process?

-A. The admissions committee is made up of Social Work faculty who meet and review each application, focusing on five areas:
+A. The admissions committee is made up of Social Work faculty who meet and review each application, focusing on six areas:

 - Completion of the three prerequisite courses (Intro to Social Work, Research Methods, Statistics)